Xtines/A-B-Testing-fundamentals/README.md

 Use [this calculator](http://www.evanmiller.org/ab-testing/sample-size.html) to determine how many page views we'll need to collect in our experiment.
 Make sure to choose an absolute difference, not a relative difference.

+## Lesson 3) Choosing and Characterizing Metrics

+### Defining metrics with other techniques

+See this [pdf link](https://s3-us-west-2.amazonaws.com/gae-supplemental-media/additional-techniquespdf/additional_techniques.pdf) for Additional Techniques for Brainstorming and Validating Metrics
+These techniques can help you get an understanding of your users, which you can use to come up with ideas for metrics, validate your existing metrics, or even brainstorm ideas of what you might want to test in your experiments in the first place.

+#### Subsection title
+Text

+### Section title

+#### Subsection title
+Text

+### Section title

+#### Subsection title
+Text

+## Lesson 4)

 ### Section title